Dinutuximab in Combination With Sargramostim in Treating Patients With Recurrent Osteosarcoma

 This phase II trial studies how well dinutuximab works when given with sargramostim in treating patients with osteosarcoma that has come back after treatment (recurrent).
 Monoclonal antibodies, such as dinutuximab, may find tumor cells and help kill them.
 Sargramostim may help the body increase the amount of white blood cells it produces, which help the body fight off infections.
 Giving dinutuximab with sargramostim may work better and kill more cancer cells.

-I. To characterize the pharmacokinetics of ch14.18 (dinutuximab) in patients with recurrent osteosarcoma in the proposed administration schedule.
+- To characterize the pharmacokinetics of ch14.18 (dinutuximab) in patients with recurrent osteosarcoma.

 II.
 To determine the occurrence of unacceptable toxicity (UT) in patients with recurrent osteosarcoma treated with ch14.18 (dinutuximab) in combination with sargramostim.

 II.
-To assess killer cell immunoglobulin-like receptor (KIR) and Fcgamma receptor (FcgammaR) genotypes, natural killer cell p30 (NKp30) isoforms and its circulating ligand, B7-H6, and their relationships to the probability of disease control.
+To assess KIR and Fcgamma receptor (FcgammaR) genotypes, NKp30 isoforms and its circulating ligand, B7-H6, and their relationships to the probability of disease control.

 III.
 To attempt banking of tumor samples for future research studies from patients enrolled on study who undergo biopsy or resection of suspected metastatic disease recurrence while on protocol therapy or during the evaluation period.